 The Office of Communications maintains the Mesa College Newsroom, the College's online news outlet which reports on a variety of topics, including enrollment, events, activities, and significant achievements of students, faculty, classified professional, alumni and Foundation affiliates.
-The goal of Newsroom is to share the achievements of our collective campus community and provide examples of our commitment to equity and excellence - not only with the stories we tell, but by linking to local and national news outlets who report on our success.
+The goal of the Newsroom is to share the achievements of our collective campus community and provide examples of our commitment to equity and excellence - not only with the stories we tell, but by linking to local and national news outlets who report on our success.
 Additionally, the Newsroom serves as a resource for the community to remain informed of the many events and programs offered at the College.

 The Health Information Management accreditor of San Diego Mesa College is the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 The Bachelor of Science degree in Health Information Management Program provides accessible, high-quality industry-approved instruction designed to prepare students to work at a management level in a variety of healthcare settings, including acute and subacute hospital, outpatient clinics, government health agencies, and electronic health records industry vendors.
-The College's accreditation for the Baccalaureate degree in Health Information Management has been reaffirmed through 2028.
+The College's accreditation for the Baccalaureate degree in Health Information Management has been reaffirmed through 2028 (I.C.1-1).

 The District strives to provide accurate information to students and the public about its accreditation status through various outlets.
-These include, but are not limited to the methods below:
+These include, but are not limited to, the methods below:

 - Regular presentations and College meetings are held to ensure students, faculty, and staff can hear directly from representatives of the District and share their questions and concerns.
-The District's Board of Trustees holds the most important of these meetings once a year at each of the District's four Colleges IC11.
-In addition, the District Chancellor has a "Chancellor's Forum" meeting each fall at each of the four Colleges IC12.
+The District's Board of Trustees holds the most important of these meetings once a year at each of the District's four Colleges (I.C.1-2).
+In addition, the District Chancellor has a "Chancellor's Forum" meeting each fall at each of the four Colleges (I.C.1-3).
 The forums are well promoted, and faculty and staff are strongly encouraged to attend.
-In many cases, a summary of the meetings is shared, and copies of presentations are provided online. - Board Report to keep students, faculty, staff, and public members informed of the actions taken by the District's Board of Trustees, a summary report is prepared and distributed electronically following each board meeting IC13.
-This is in addition to regularly publishing the Board agenda, notices of upcoming meetings, and other outreach. - The District NewsCenter is a news site operated by Communications and Public Relations with updated information on Districtwide interest IC14.
+In many cases, a summary of the meetings is shared, and copies of presentations are provided online. - Board Report to keep students, faculty, staff, and public members informed of the actions taken by the District's Board of Trustees, a summary report is prepared and distributed electronically following each board meeting (I.C.1-4).
+This is in addition to regularly publishing the Board agenda, notices of upcoming meetings, and other outreach.

+• The District NewsCenter is a news site operated by Communications and Public Relations with updated information on Districtwide interest (I.C.1-5).

-I-C1-Accreditation information for the Health Information Baccalaureate Degree I-C1-College Accreditation
+I.C.1-1 Accreditation information for the Health Information Baccalaureate Degree

-- IC11 SDCCD Board of Trustees Meeting Information Webpage
+I.C.1-2 SDCCD Board of Trustees Meeting Information Webpage

-- IC12 Chancellors Forums 2021-2022
+I.C.1-3 Chancellor's Forums 2021-2022

-- IC13 Board Report March 2022
+I.C.1-4 Board Report March 2022

-- IC14 NewsCenter
+I.C.1-5 NewsCenter